GridTools/gt4py/docs/quickstart.rst

-The clang compiler supplied with the MacOS Command Line Tools does not support the ``-fopenmp`` flag, but it does have support for OpenMP in the C preprocessor and can link with OpenMP support if the libomp package is installed using homebrew.
+The clang compiler supplied with the MacOS Command Line Tools does not support the ``-fopenmp`` flag, but it does have support for OpenMP in the C preprocessor and can link with OpenMP support if the libomp package is installed using ``homebrew`` (https://brew.sh/).
 Then set the following environment variables:

 .. code:: bash

     export OPENMP_CPPFLAGS="-Xpreprocessor -fopenmp"
     export OPENMP_LDFLAGS="$(brew --prefix libomp)/lib/libomp.a"

-Similarly, boost headers are most easily installed using homebrew.
+Similarly, boost headers are most easily installed using ``homebrew``.
 Then set the corresponding environment variable:

 .. code:: bash